gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Integration.md

 * `PaymentComponentViewProtocol` is the view protocol and provides events handlers when the user tapped on various areas on the payment component view (more information icon, bank/payment provider picker, the pay invoice button and etc.).

-> - Make sure you properly link these delegates to get notified.
+> - Make sure you properly link `PaymentComponentsControllerProtocol` and `PaymentComponentViewProtocol` delegates to get notified.

 ## Show PaymentInfoViewController